-What does the new normal look like during COVID-19?
-That is an elusive answer because in many cases the new normal does not exist yet.
+What’s the new normal?
+Actually, it does not exist yet.
 It is being created one step at a time, one moment at a time.

 You may be asking, “what does my new normal look like?”
 First, realize that you are a person going through this, not a machine.
 You will feel things, long for things and even be confused by things.
-That is a part of what it means to be human.
-As we continue the reentry process, may I recommend you set aside 2-3 hours to do the following?
+It’s okay to be human.
+As we go through the reentry process, I recommend setting aside 2-3 hours for reflection.

 • Give yourself time to grieve – to process the deep sorrow from loss.
 I cannot think of one person who has not been touched by loss in some way.
-Some have lost family members and people they care for, while others have lost business and recreational activities that were important to them plus the ability to be with people for important events.
+Some have lost family members, friends, business and recreational activities plus the ability to be with people for important events.
 As I write this, my neighbor lost her husband to a grave illness and cannot provide a proper burial for the family to grieve together.
-For those of you hit harder by this, please give yourself permission to grieve the losses so you can be free of bitterness or resentment taking root in your heart.
+Please give yourself permission to grieve the losses.
+Be free of bitterness or resentment taking root in your heart.

-• Consider the blessings that have been revealed in this time; time with family, time with the Lord, time to slow down and catch your breath.
-The blessings will be different for each person.
+• Consider the blessings.
+Enjoy time with family, time with the Lord, time to slow down and catch your breath.
+The blessings will be different for each person in this season.
 Ask the Lord how He might want to reveal blessings to you for your work and life.
-A perspective sprinkled with gratitude for the basic or simple things in life can help balance our souls during this season.
+Growing a perspective sprinkled with gratitude for the simple things in life can balance our souls.

-• Recognize opportunities.
-During this pandemic there are opportunities, but we may miss them if we are not looking for them.
+• Recognize opportunities or they can be missed if we are not looking for them.
 Taking advantage of an opportunity does not mean that someone else suffers.
 It means that in the middle of much suffering, there is grace for a new way.

 • Define your new normal.
 In the waiting, explore what the new normal will look like for you.
 How will you embrace it?
 How will you prepare for it?